 Chemical Hygiene Plan

-The purpose of the Chemical Hygiene Plan is to describe proper practices, procedures, equipment, and facilities for all personnel (employees, students, visitors or other persons) working in laboratories at Fitchburg State, to protect them from potential health hazards presented by chemicals used in the workplace, and to keep exposures below specified limits.
+The purpose of the Chemical Hygiene Plan (PDF) is to describe proper practices, procedures, equipment, and facilities for all personnel (employees, students, visitors or other persons) working in laboratories at Fitchburg State, to protect them from potential health hazards presented by chemicals used in the workplace, and to keep exposures below specified limits.
 It is the responsibility of all affected personnel to know and to follow the provisions of this CHP.

 Exposure Control Plan

-The Fitchburg State University Bloodborne Pathogen Exposure Control Plan has been developed in accordance with both the U.S. Occupational Safety and Health Administration’s (OSHA) Bloodborne Pathogens (BBP) Standard (29 CFR 1910.1030) and Fitchburg State’s concerns for individuals’ safety.
+The Fitchburg State University Bloodborne Pathogen Exposure Control Plan (PDF) has been developed in accordance with both the U.S. Occupational Safety and Health Administration’s (OSHA) Bloodborne Pathogens (BBP) Standard (29 CFR 1910.1030) and Fitchburg State’s concerns for individuals’ safety.